Caaz/panda-saver/README.md

 Currently there's only one error it handles, 13: Bad Connectivity.
 It'll try to re-login and continue downloading.
 This may or may not be the correct way to handle it.

 For every other error, it'll die.
 For now this is the action until I run into one enough to automate fixing it.

+## Disclaimer
+I am not responsible for your dumbass actions.
+If you manage to get banned from Pandora by using this utility it's your own fault.
+This software is provided as is, yada yada yada.
+If anything good or bad happens, it's your fault not mine.